sandialabs/suncal/doc/Manual/manual.md

 Most Greek symbols are recognized by typing their names in English: "theta," "delta," etc. and will be displayed as symbols.
 After entering an expression, the field should render the expression as a math formula.
 If the field turns red, there was an error parsing the expression, which could mean a missing parenthesis, unrecognized function, or other error.
-Additional functions can be entered and calculated in parallel using the right-click menu to add or remove model equations.
+Additional functions can be entered and calculated in parallel using the plus (+) button or right-click menu to add or remove measurement functions.
 These equations may be chained together, for example "f = a + b", and "g = 2*f".

 Once a function is entered, the **Uncertainties** table is filled in with the variable names extracted from the measurement model equations.
 In this table, the nominal measured value, measurement units, and a description of each variable can be entered, along with one or more uncertainty components for each measurement variable.
-If a variable has more than one uncertainty component (e.g. a type A and type B component), right-click on the variable and select **Add uncertainty component.**
+If a variable has more than one uncertainty component (e.g. a type A and type B component), click the plus (+) button on the right side of the table or right-click on the variable and select **Add uncertainty component.**
 When multiple components are present, the standard uncertainty of each component is root-sum-squared together to obtain a standard uncertainty for the variable used by the GUM equation, and the degrees of freedom are combined using the W-S formula.
 The Monte Carlo method will separately sample each component before combining.

 ![Uncertainties table](figs/measuredqty.png){#fig:measuredqty}

-The four **Param** columns change depending on what distribution is selected.
+The items in the **Value** column change depending on what distribution is selected.
-Normal and t distributions have columns for entering uncertainty with a k value and a confidence percentage.
+Normal and t distributions have values for entering uncertainty with a k value and a confidence percentage.
 Entering one value will recompute the other based on the entered degrees of freedom.
 Uniform distributions can be entered by using the half-width "a" parameter.
 For more information on what the parameters for each distribution are, right-click the uncertainty row and select **Distribution Help**.
 The most common distributions are shown in the drop-down list box, but many others can be enabled in the **Preferences** menu.